dynamoose/dynamoose/docs/_docs/schema.md

 }
 ```

+The property name `validate` is also an alias for `validator`.
+The property name `validator` will take priority if both are passed in.

 **set**: function | object

 Adds a setter function that will be used to transform the value before writing to the DB.
 You can pass in a standard function that returns the new result, an async function that uses await syntax in it, or a function that returns a promise.